qonstrue/opensource/packages/ts-cleanco/README.md

 This package is designed to clean and standardize company names, removing unnecessary characters, formatting consistently, and handling common variations.
 It's particularly useful for data cleaning and normalization tasks.

 It's based on the Python code written by [Paul Solin](https://github.com/psolin) at [Git repo](https://github.com/psolin/cleanco.git).
-All credit to Petri for creating the original library in Python.
+All credit to Paul for creating the original library in Python.

 ## Installation